DecisionsDev/odm-ondocker/scripts/README.md

 2. Run Main Scoring test suite
 3. Generate and deploy the RuleApps
 4. Verify the RuleApps are present in RES
-5. Executing a RuleApp in DSR
+5. Execute a RuleApp in DSR
-6. [Optional] Deleting the RuleApps
+6. [Optional] Delete the RuleApps

 ## Prerequisites

+- Start ODM components.
+  You can use ODM docker images, ODM on K8S chart or and ODM instance deployed with the CP4BA operator.
+- Take a note of the endpoints of your components:
+  - Decision Center (DC)
-- Install ODM for Developers, and note the URLs of your instances the Decision Center (DC), the Decision Server Console (RES)  and the Decision Server Runtime (DSR) components.
+  - Decision Server Console (RES)
+  - Decision Server Runtime (DSR) components
-- The script configuration requires a properties file containing the ODM endpoints and authentication parameters.
+- Update the configuration file with the ODM endpoints and authentication parameters.
   Refer to [Parameters](#Parameters) for more information.

 ## Usage